The Best Creperies in Paris

 10. Chez Nicos

-This place is great if you want to have a crêpe quickly.
-The place, like most of them, is very small, you will be able to wait to sit inside, although I advise you to order it to go and continue to know the streets of Paris while eating a delicious crêpe or galette.
+This place is great if you want a quick crêpe.
+The place, like most of them, is very small, you can wait to sit inside, although I advise you to order it to go and continue to know the streets of Paris while eating a delicious crêpe or galette.

 Chez Nicos has a wide variety of sweet and savory crêpes, so many that you will have a hard time choosing!
 If there is one thing I can highlight about this crêperie, it is the size they serve.
 So big that it will seem that you can't finish it, but nevertheless, you won't be able to stop eating!
 In addition to all this, if you prefer, you can place an order and have it delivered wherever you choose.
 In addition to sweet and savory crêpes, you will find a wide variety of Paninnis on the menu, in case you feel like changing your mind.